 In 1994 we designed and built our dream home.
 I met a neighbor named Carole, who was 20 years older than me, but just as weird.
 My dad always called us “two peas in a pod” and we were for a while until we each moved away, but her influence is still felt daily.
 Carole had an amazing eye for finding the perfect peely chippy type furniture that I loved as well, and was a master at displaying her collections!
 Of course, when you live in a home with no small children, you can have darling little displays of fragile cuteness that doesn’t get moved or broken.
 Everywhere you looked there was something adorable, set just so, and the kicker was it was all super clean, NO DUST!
 She dusted continuously because of allergies and I always marveled at her attention to detail.
 I learned a lot from her and still appreciate that our life paths had crossed.

-Speaking of being a stalker, the other very important influence I had was the New York designer Alexandra Stoddard.
+Speaking of being a stalker, the other important influence I had was the New York designer Alexandra Stoddard.
 Ms. Stoddard writes self improvement books, starting with my favorite ‘Living a Beautiful Life’ and I believe I have read and/or own every book she has written.
 She is the epitome of style and grace.
 One summer on one of our side trips from the Cape, we visited the quaint town of Stonington, Connecticut in our travels.
 She had written about it and her adorable seaside cottage, and since we were passing through the area, I thought it might be fun to check out.
 Imagine my surprise when we actually stumbled upon her house and she was home, out front gardening!
-Yea, that was another star moment but she was so gracious and spoke with us, took pictures with the kids, and even signed and gave me a book (the only one I didn’t own).
+She was so gracious and spoke with us, took pictures with the kids, and even signed and gave me a book (the only one I didn’t own).

 It might take getting older for you to really look back and see who has influenced you, but the beauty of it is when it’s genuine, you can bring that into your life and meld it with who you are and make it your own!
 Always bring it back to the notion of who you want to be, and the life you want to create, and add your own fabulous self into the mix for a winning combination every time!
 The life you live can be filled with beauty and style, no matter your budget.